-In accordance with Section 21113 of the California Vehicle Code, Sections 42200 and 42201 of Title 5 of the California Code of Regulations; the following regulations will be enforced on this campus by Police & Parking Services (PPS).
+In accordance with Section 21113 of the California Vehicle Code, Sections 42200 and 42201 of Title 5 of the California Code of Regulations; the following regulations will be enforced on this campus by Transportation & Parking Services (TPS).

 The purposes of these regulations are to: 1) expedite University business and provide maximum safety and convenience; 2) regulate parking, with priority given to services of the University; and, 3) provide and maintain suitable campus parking and traffic facilities.

 The concept of “pay for parking” on campuses of The California State University is at the direction of the State Legislature and is based on the philosophy that parking facilities must be paid for by the user.
-CI Police and Parking Services (PPS) is responsible for enforcement, maintenance, and operation of the parking facilities.
+CI Transportation and Parking Services (TPS) is responsible for enforcement, maintenance, and operation of the parking facilities.